An outstanding advocate, who is regularly instructed in headline-grabbing cases.

-Recent instructions include the sucessful acquittal of Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Statoil in the In Amenas Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; for JC Decaux.
-He also acts for various financial institutions (both public and private) and advises a number of financial institutions and individuals in respect of SFO, FCA and OFT investigations
+Recent instructions include acting for Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Statoil in the In Amenas Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; for JC Decaux.
+He also acts for various financial institutions (both public and private) and advises a number of financial institutions and individuals in respect of SFO, FCA and MCA investigations

 Health & Safety and Inquests